Microchip-MPLAB-Harmony/csp_apps_sam_a7g5/apps/acc/acc_interrupt/readme.md

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC1 (J4)
 - Connect the USB port J7 on board to the computer using a micro USB cable (to power the board)
 - Connect the USB port J24 on board to the computer using a micro USB cable (to enable debug com port)